facelessuser/Rummage/docs/src/markdown/usage.md

 ![Content Tab](images/content_tab.png)

-/// tip | Column Options
+> [!tip] Column Options
-You can hide/show columns by right clicking the list header to get a special context menu.
-You can then deselect or select the column(s) you wish to hide/show respectively.
+> You can hide/show columns by right clicking the list header to get a special context menu.
+You can then deselect or
+> select the column(s) you wish to hide/show respectively.
 You can also reorder the columns if desired.
-///

 ## Regular Expression Tester